girlguidinghertfordshire/ggherts/get-involved/vacancies/index.md

 If you would like to apply please complete the application form and email it to Anglia region via <angliahq@girlguiding-anglia.org.uk>.
 {% endcapture %}
 {% include vacancy.html title="Trainers" description=description button-text="Role Description" download="/assets/docs/2022/becoming-a-trainer-application-form.docx" img="/assets/images/2022/10/bat-vacancies.webp" %}

+___

+## Salaried Positions

+There are currently no salaried vacancies, but there are lots of volunteering opportunities above.